nest/nestml/doc/pynestml_toolchain/middle.rst

 returns all issues reported for a specific neuron model.
 The *hasErrors* method checks whether a neuron does or does not contain errors.
 The final operation of this class is the *printToJSON* method.
-As introduced in the *PyNestMLFrontend* class, it is possible to store the overall log in a single file.
+As introduced in the *PyNESTMLFrontend* class, it is possible to store the overall log in a single file.
 For this purpose, first, it is necessary to create a sufficient representation of the log in JSON format.
 This task is handed over to the aforementioned method, which inspects the log and returns a